nyangweso-rodgers/databases-and-messaging-services/03-messaging-broker-services/01-apache-kafka/03-kafka-schema-registry/Readme.md

     {"id":1}
   ```

-## Command 4: List all schema versions registered under the key or value subject
+## Command 4: List all schema versions Registered under the key or value subject

 - List all schema version registered under the **subject** "`users-customers-v1-value`" **value** by: